smilinda/spike-views-by-multiple-datasources/README.md

-This projects will be represented how to update single views by multiple data sources with SpringBoot.
+This projects will be represented how to update single view by multiple data sources in the SpringBoot services.

 Setup:
 1. Setup all DB backups on the MySql server.